- University of Cambridge

 PhD in Psycholinguistics

 Read Experimental Psychology at Cambridge, and then studied for a Ph.D. in psycholinguistics at Birkbeck College, London.
 Continued postdoctoral research on language at Birkbeck, before joining the scientific staff at the MRC Cognition and Brain Sciences Unit in Cambridge.
 Moved to the Psychology Department in York in 1999.
-Current research interests include speech perception, phonological processing, the mental lexicon, vocabulary acquisition, connectionist modelling, sleep and memory consolidation.
+Current research interests focus on the intersection between psycholinguistics, sleep and memory consolidation.
+For example, I am interested in how we learn, retain, consolidate and or forget words.

 I have two overlapping areas of research: psycholinguistics and sleep/memory research.